koskath/arete2/course_content/SC/final_md_files/Lecture10/lecture_10_slide_50_maritime-containers-by-ownership-in-teu-1990-2023.md

-# Maritime Containers by Ownership in TEU (1990–2023)
+# Slide 50 of Lecture 10 contains information about Maritime Containers by Ownership in TEU (1990–2023)

 This slide shows a stacked bar chart illustrating the growth of the global maritime container fleet from **1990 to 2023**, broken down by **ownership type**: